HritwikSinghal/My_guides/steps_ubuntu.md

 - If using secondary monitor, make sure both have 1920*1080 and 60Hz

-- Switch to wayland on Ubuntu, [This link](https://bugs.launchpad.net/ubuntu/+source/gnome-shell-extension-ubuntu-dock/+bug/1874578) is for dock bug.
+- Switch to wayland
+    - [This link](https://bugs.launchpad.net/ubuntu/+source/gnome-shell-extension-ubuntu-dock/+bug/1874578) is for dock bug in 20.04 LTS.

 - Gnome-tweaks settings
     - change to right click and mouse sensitivity in settings